Letztes Update: 05. Oktober 2025

 Antwort der Redaktion

 OLED TVs can consume more power than LED TVs, especially when displaying bright images.
-This could lead to higher electricity bills over time.
-If energy efficiency is a priority for you, this is another OLED TV drawback to consider.
+This could lead to higher electricity bills over time, which is an important consideration if you're looking to minimize energy usage.

 Last updated 3 mins ago